MatveiV/MatveiV/README_EN.md

 - OpenAPI 3.1 specification for two servers with reusable schemas and response examples.
 - Set of ML trading strategies for financial time series with confirmed results on historical data.
 - Developed a RAG agent with dynamic web and text indexing capabilities, integrated with a user profiling and engagement analytics subsystem.
+- Developed a "smart" vector memory system with duplicate filtering based on Cosine Similarity, reducing storage volume and improving search relevance.

 ---